By Gabby Zaldumbide

 Before that hunt, I had no understanding of how essential decoys are for turkey hunting.
 After moving out west, I learned how to use decoys for archery elk and pronghorn hunting, too.
 I’ve never been on a waterfowl hunt, but I’ve seen photos of those brown Canadian cornfields decked out in hundreds of white bags with black beaks, magnificently imitating a feeding flock of snow geese.
 For some types of hunting, decoys make or break the experience.

 In my opinion, the more realistic a decoy can be, the better.
 From my wildlife biology background, I know that different types of animals have different levels of eyesight.
 Birds have four cones in their eyes, allowing them to see ultraviolet light.
 Basically, they see and understand color in more ways we can even imagine.
 This is not limited to turkeys; ducks, quail, grouse, and many other types of game birds see this way.
 Birds also have fantastic depth perception, especially predatory ones.
 This is why hunters don’t wear blaze orange to turkey hunt and use blinds to hunt in.
 However, deer are completely different.
 Deer only have two cones, so they see fewer colors than we can, primarily blue and green.
 However, they have better nighttime vision and can likely see ultraviolet light, too.
-Pro tip: don’t hunt in blue jeans.
+Pro tip: don’t hunt deer in blue jeans.

 I take these kinds of factors into account when I’m shopping for decoys.
 I want the decoy to look realistic: show fine detail, have the right colors, be the right size.
 On the other hand, I understand that no decoy is perfect and wildlife consider many other factors when deciding on whether a decoy is “real” enough to fool them or not.
 Luckily, I found what I was looking for when I discovered Montana Decoys.